top of page

 Justice, Equity, Diversity and Inclusion

 Soup Sisters operates and partners with organizations from coast to coast to coast, which are the lands of First Nations, Inuit, and Metis who have been and continue to be in a reciprocal relationship with the lands, waters, and all beings.
-This relationship has been embedded in gratitude and respect since time immemorial.

 Soup Sisters is committed to providing a nurturing and caring environment for all of our diverse populations.
 One that is conducive to demonstrating respect for, cultural diversity, with the objective of consistently providing the message “We see, you we care,” through our hugs in a bowl.
 We are of the inherent belief that soup is the universal comfort food and everyone, regardless of their circumstance, deserves quality and nutritional food.